sigtica/pandas-basics/README.md

 ## Support

 If you have any questions or spot any errors, please contact info@sigtica.com.
+Please refer to pandas documentation first: https://pandas.pydata.org/docs/.